Chinese Gardens — Aesthetics, Philosophy, and Architecture in Nature

 Choosing flowers and trees has been an excellent and obvious way to display the owner's character and aspiration.

-Therefore, besides the color, shape, and fragrance of plants, their symbolic meaning is the most important concern.
+Therefore, besides floras' color, shape, and fragrance, their symbolic meaning is the most essential concern.

-Names of buildings, couplet poems, articles on inscriptions, decorative paintings, are direct expresses of the owners' literary attainments and achievements, as well as their social status and reputation.
+Designs and names of buildings, couplet poems, articles on inscriptions, and decorative paintings, are the direct expressions of the owners' literary attainments and achievements, as well as their social status and reputation.

 Couplet Poems on Pavilion of Surging Waves or Canglang Pavilion in Suzhou.

 Enclosed by walls, a classical garden usually include different types of functional buildings.

 Hall or Ting: To hold meetings or banquets, usually spacious, bright, and well decorated.

 Luxurious Nanmu Hall or Wufeng Xianguan of Lingering Garden, Photo by 97Lang.